andviro/noodle/README.md

 function to pass HTTP status code and its data back to the render middleware through context.
-Currently supported are `render.JSON` middleware for JSON serialization and `render.Template` that uses pre-compiled `html/template` `Template` object to render data object into HTML.
+Currently supported are `render.JSON` middleware for JSON serialization and `render.Template` that uses pre-compiled `html/template` object to render data object into HTML.

 ```go
 import (